-- A cleaning brush is an excellent addition to a smoker product because these brushes are specifically designed for cleaning the inside of the pellet tube where traditional brushes cannot reach.
+- A cleaning brush is an excellent addition to a smoker since these brushes are specifically designed for cleaning the inside of the pellet tube (where traditional brushes cannot reach).

 - Hanging hooks enable hanging the tube from a second-tier grill grate so it doesn’t take up space on the main grate.
 This method also enables each side of the pellet tube to produce smoke, whereas sitting the tube on the grill grates blocks some of the holes.

 - Cookbooks might come with a pellet tube smoker, though they are generally e-books and not hard copies.
 Still, they can have several recipes that beginners might want to try or that experienced cooks can turn to for inspiration.

 - Extendable tubes enable one pellet tube smoker to expand from 6 inches to 12 inches, depending on the food being cooked and the desired taste.
 This eliminates the need to have multiple pellet tubes on hand.

 Keep the above shopping considerations in mind for help in finding the best pellet tube smoker to flavor your next backyard feast.
 This list of top pellet tube smokers was selected based on quality, price, and overall efficacy.